wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Park & Daughter Repairs," Tamsin said, stopping before a narrow frontage squeezed between a watch repair shop and a produce stall.
 The sign above the door was hand-painted in careful block letters, with "Established 1987" in smaller script below.
 "Dad started it when I was three.
 Mom joined him after she finished her electrical certification."

-The shop was organized chaos—a wall of tiny drawers labeled in Tamsin's neat handwriting, workbenches with tools arranged in patterns that spoke of muscle memory and daily use, and the kind of clean disorder that came from knowing exactly where everything was, even if no one else could find it.
+The shop was organized chaos: a wall of tiny drawers labeled in Tamsin's neat handwriting, workbenches with tools arranged in patterns that spoke of muscle memory and daily use, and the kind of clean disorder that came from knowing exactly where everything was, even if no one else could find it.

 "Mom's doing estimates in the back," Tamsin said, leading Ivy to a workbench by the front window.
 "She'll want to meet you, but she's wrestling with a quote for rewiring the Founders' Green bandstand.
 City contract, so everything has to be triple-documented."

 Button padded in behind them and immediately settled under the bench, his good eye fixed on a point in the middle distance where the light seemed to pool differently than the rest of the room.
-Ivy had learned to pay attention to his positioning—he always found the quiet spots, the places where the city's subtle tensions seemed to ease.
+Ivy had learned to pay attention to his positioning; he always found the quiet spots, the places where the city's subtle tensions seemed to ease.

 "Your kit," Tamsin said, unpacking a wooden case that looked like it had been assembled from salvaged shipping crates.
 "Maintenance tools first, then we'll talk about the vent wheel."